kentnf/VirusDetect/tools/readme.md

 -C. check the word search column 3, 5, 6, and 7.

 -D. assign a correct div to column 4 for the virus

-**Directly perfrom step 3.4 will take very long time due to lot of virus have not been classified after step 3.3.
-It is better to perform step 3.5 to update two manually correct files after step 3.4.
-About 8,000 unclassified virus need to be analyzed in step 3.4, and it will save lot of time.**

 #####3.5 update the manually correct file to classification